BYossarian/MVCzar/README.md

 // model, unless silent is set to true.
 The event object will
 // have model and modelList (respectively) properties
 // pointing to each other.
-modelList.add(model [, silent]);
+// it will return a reference to the added model modelList.add(model [, silent]);

 // create a new model within the modelList